dark-ambient/blog/content/notes/About manipulations.md

 #### Why are manipulations not good for you

-In the long term destroy your credibility
+In the long term destroy your credibility as a manager